 “The Rwanda Act is an inhumane, harmful, and disproportionately expensive way to handle the asylum claims of vulnerable individuals,” Arnold says.
 “The Act is also completely unworkable, due to both its unlawfulness and due to operational logistics.”
 The Rwanda Bill is expected to cost the UK 541 million GBP and there is no evidence to suggest that the plan will successfully deter asylum seekers entering the country via boat or lorry.

-In November 2023, the Supreme Court ruled that the Rwanda Bill was unlawful and incompatible with the UK’s human rights obligations.
-It determined that the Rwanda Bill was unlawful due to the risk of refoulement and the country's history of poor human rights practices.
-The 1951 Refugee Convention defines the status of a refugee and provides a guideline on how countries should protect and uphold the human rights of refugees.
-One of the core principles of the 1951 Refugee Convention is non-refoulement, meaning that no refugee should be returned to the country that they fled from.
-In the case that the Rwandan government sent refugees back to the country they fled, it would put the UK in breach of its legal obligation of non-refoulement under international and domestic law.
-Despite the legal implications that the Rwanda Bill presents, it was pushed through Parliament by the Conservative Party.
+In November 2023, the Supreme Court ruled that the Rwanda Bill was unlawful and incompatible with the UK's human rights obligations.
+The court found the Bill to be unlawful due to the risk of refoulement and Rwanda's history of poor human rights practices.
+The 1951 Refugee Convention, which defines the status of refugees, outlines how countries should protect and uphold their human rights.
+A key principle of this convention is non-refoulement, meaning no refugee should be returned to a country they fled from.
+If the Rwandan government were to return refugees to their home country, the UK would breach its legal obligation of non-refoulement under both international and domestic law.
+Despite these legal concerns, the Conservative Party pushed the Rwanda Bill through Parliament.

 Former Prime Minister, Sunak had previously indicated that he wanted the UK to leave the European Convention on Human Rights (ECHR).
 The ECHR is an international treaty that works to uphold human rights and political freedoms.
 It was drafted after the Holocaust to ensure that no government could cause the same atrocities and human suffering that occurred during the Second World War.
 The UK was instrumental in the creation of the treaty and it was drafted under the supervision of Sir David Maxwell Fyfe.
 Some politicians have argued that the ECHR interferes with UK sovereignty, especially in relation to matters of national security.
 Newly appointed Prime Minister Keir Starmer has not expressed an interest in leaving the ECHR, but the Conservative party is still calling for the UK to withdraw from the treaty.
 If the UK was to leave the ECHR, the government would not be obligated to protect and support refugees in crisis.